 Water quality testing is a home buyer's or home owner's first line of defense to ensure that their home's drinking water is safe to drink ("potable").
 Although the inspection of well systems and the testing of water quality quality is considered outside the scope of a home inspection (per the ASHI Standard of Practice), WIN Home Inspection offers water quality testing as an add-on service.
-WIN Home Inspection uses only Pennsylvania-accredited laboratories for our certified drinking water analysis.
+WIN Home Inspection (Lancaster, PA) uses only Pennsylvania-accredited laboratories for our certified drinking water analysis.
 All water samples are taken in a prescribed manner per the laboratory's guidelines and delivered promptly to the laboratory for analysis.

 The EPA has identified over 80 different contaminants that impact water quality…and people’s health.
 WIN Home Inspection offers water quality testing services so that you can make sure your water is safe for drinking, cooking, washing the dog, and other uses.